opendocsg/slw-judgments-backfill/2014_SGHC_157/report.md

 1       Ong Wui Swoon (“the Sister”) and Ong Wui Teck (“the Brother”) are two out of six siblings.
 The Sister had alleged that the Brother had failed in his duty as an administrator of their late father Ong Thiat Gan’s estate (“the Estate”) to render an accurate account of its assets.
 She therefore sued the Brother in Suit No 385 of 2011 asking him to render a proper account of all the Estate’s assets, and also to pay damages for his alleged breach of duty.
 The Sister also asserted a beneficial interest in the sale proceeds of a private property, which she claimed the Brother held on trust for their father.

-2       On 30 October 2012, I delivered my written judgment (which was reported in _Ong Wui Swoon v Ong Wui Teck_ [2013] 1 SLR 733 (“the Main Judgment”)).
+2       On 30 October 2012, I delivered my written judgment (which was reported in _Ong Wui Swoon v Ong Wui Teck_ <span class="citation">[2013] 1 SLR 733</span> (“the Main Judgment”)).
 I decided that the Brother had failed to give a proper account of the assets of the Estate.
 I ordered the Registrar of the Supreme Court (“the Registrar”) to conduct an inquiry to determine various matters as set out at [143] of the Main Judgment.
 For completeness, I would mention that I dismissed the Sister’s claim for a beneficial interest in the sale proceeds of the private property mentioned above.

 3       The inquiry was conducted before Assistant Registrar Shaun Leong (“AR Leong”) in TA 13 of